XIVN1987/MCUProg/README.md

 ('new_chip',       XXM32.new_chip),
 ```

+In class new_chip, you can add arbitrary python code to do something FLM don't support, so i call it 'Powerful method'.

+FlashAlgo/flash_algo.py is used to parse Keil MDK's \*.FLM file and extract code and its runing information into a python dict.
+And then you can modify the generated code to add new device support.

 ## multi file programming
 By using `STM32_withBoot.ini` with content as below, you can write multi file to different address one-time for same flash algorithm.